LeonisX/space-trader/README.md

 ## TODO

-* opponent in quests
-getMercenaries() in abstract
-Game.getCurrentGame in quests

 ### News

 * Clean from old events
 * Try to simplify.
 May be keep only map: ID -> TTL?
 * Find start of the flight and clear news at the start of flight
-* AbstractQuest - methods to get/set news, commander, ship, ...
 * Game - remove static methods
 * News: Time to live?
 * Check all news - when can - implement in phases